Ngwe Tar Yi: Early life and education

-She was born in Rangoon (Yangon) on February 16, 1925 and given the birth name Daw Khin Yi.
-Her father was Biritsh U Nyunt and her mother was Daw Chit Tin.
+Ngwe Tar Yi was born in Rangoon, British Burma on February 16, 1925 and given the birth name Khin Yi.
+Her father was British U Nyunt and her mother was Daw Chit Tin.
 She was the third of five siblings.

 As a teenager she studied at Myoma high school for girls in Rangoon.
-At twelve years of age, she learned the poems of Zawgyi (writer) and Min Thu Wun.
+At twelve years of age, she learned the poems of Zaw Gyi.
 At fourteen years of age in 1939, she dropped out of school for medical reasons.
 After dropping out, she studied the ancient Burmese literature with Maung Thuta (Major Ba Thaung) and English literature with Mrs. Mannroo.

 Careers

 She began to write poetry when she was 15 years old.
 At 18 years of age in 1943, she began writing in the Tatthit Handbook, which was published by young people in the area of Tamwe.
 Then she published poetry and entered the literary world.
 Her mother died that same year.

 In the journals Dudo and Yu Waddy, she wrote vice-versa poems with one of her friends, MP Khin Pu (Pen name was Ngwe Wutt Yi), the daughter of Dudo U Ba Cho.
 Ngwe Wutt Yi died earlier than Ngwe Tar Yi.
 After her death, she wrote poem for her friend.